rogerhung1006/ab_testing_with_python/README.md

 </p>

 ## Sample size
-Although in this project, we put more focus on the result analysis, it is too important to ignore the issue of sample size.
-If you keep running the test while increasing the sample size as you go, you would at some point get the statistically significant result even if there is not much difference between the control and test group.
+Although in this project, we put more focus on the result analysis, it is too important to ignore the issue with sample size.
+If we keep running the test while increasing the sample size as we go, we would at some point get the statistically significant result even if there is not much difference between the control and test group.
 This is the reason why it's better that we decide a sample size in advance before actually running the A/B test.
 To estimate our needed sample size, we can choose our desired practical significance (minimum dedectable effect(MDE)), set our desired confidence level & power, and then estimate our standard error using these values.
 We can easily do this by leveraging the function defined below.

 ``` Python
 # Check what sample size is required